 Course FormatInteractive monograph

 Accreditation StatementThis activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of Global Education Group and Applied Clinical Education.
 Global Education Group is accredited by the ACCME to provide continuing medical education for physicians.

 Global Education Group designates this activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Method of ParticipationTo receive CME credit, participants should read the preamble; complete the pre-test, read the monograph, and complete the post-test and activity evaluation.
-CME certificates will be made available immediately upon successful completion.
+Instructions to receive creditTo receive CME credit, participants should read the preamble, complete the pre-test, read the monograph, and complete the post-test and activity evaluation.
+Participants must score at least an 80% on the post-test to be awarded credit.
+Certificates of completion will be electronically issued immediately upon successful completion.
+Retesting is not allowed.

 FeesThere are no fees for participating in or receiving credit for this activity.